 - focus on auditory-visual interaction;

-- use a mixture of psychophysics, functional neuroimaging, and computational models.
+- use a mixture of psychophysics, functional neuroimaging (MEG) and computational modelling.

 REFEREED JOURNAL PUBLICATIONS5